 Can adults get Medicaid in Illinois?

-How do I sign up for Medicare in Illinois?
+How do I reapply for Medicaid in Illinois?

 How do I know if I qualify for Medicaid in Illinois?